Preschool Sorting Activity Using Recycled Denim Pockets

 Preschool sorting and counting math games

-2. Sort numerals:
+2. Sort numerals.

-Stitch or glue numerals on each pocket.
+Stitch or glue numerals on each pocket, or apply self-adhesive numerals.

 prek math homemade activity with recyclables